postlund/pyatv/docs/documentation/protocols.md

 ## References

-In order to not duplicate information, please read more about the protocol [here](https://github.com/jeanregisser/mediaremotetv-protocol).
+In order not to duplicate information, please read more about the protocol [here](https://github.com/jeanregisser/mediaremotetv-protocol).

 # Companion Link

 The Companion Link protocol is yet another protocol used to communicate between Apple devices.
-Its full purpose is not yet fully understood, so what is written here are mostly speculations and guesses.
+Its purpose is not yet fully understood, so what is written here is mostly speculation and guesses.
 If you feel that something is wrong or have more details, please let me know.

-Main driver for reverse engineering this protocol was to be able to launch apps in the same way as the Shortcuts app, which was introduced in iOS 13.
+The main driver for reverse engineering this protocol was to be able to launch apps in the same way as the Shortcuts app, which was introduced in iOS 13.
 In iOS 13 Apple also decided to switch from MRP to Companion Link in the remote widget found in action center.
 Adding server-side support for Companion Link to the proxy would be a nice feature.
-Guesses are that Continuity and Handoff are also built on top of this protocol, but that is so far just speculations.
+Guesses are that Continuity and Handoff are also built on top of this protocol, but that is so far just speculation.

 ## Service Discovery

 Like with most Apple services, Zeroconf is used for service discovery.
 More precisely, `_companion-link._tcp.local.` is the used service type.
 Here's a list of the properties included in this service and typical values: